 From the start of the lap, there is a hard-left kink that immediately feeds into a right-hand hairpin, followed by a sequence of chicanes and short straights before the track picks up speed.
 There are several long straights, cumbersome chicanes and big stopping points.
 The are several overtaking opportunities and the final chicane with its ‘Wall of Champions’ has caught many out…

 Take a look at our Circuit de Gilles Villeneuve Track Guide:

 So what have been some of the highlights from the many races at Montreal?
-Here’s our shortlist of the best – interestingly, two (including last year’s) feature in our ‘Top 10 Last Lap Wins’ countdown we published last year:
+Here’s our shortlist of the best – interestingly, two (including last year’s) feature in our ‘Top 10 Last Lap Wins’ countdown published on this website:

 1981: A downpour lashes the circuit, and the brilliant Gilles Villeneuve wrestled his Ferrari to an improbable third place after running half the race distance without his nose cone.

 1989: A bizarre race hit by heavy rain.
 The race lead swapped countless times and at the end of two hours of mayhem that featured three mid-race disqualifications, Thierry Boutsen took his first-ever Grand Prix win for Williams, the team’s first of many with engine partner Renault.